 Malta’s capital, Valletta, is a grande dame undergoing rapid change.
 With more than 300 monuments crammed into the city’s small peninsular borders, Valletta has one of the most concentrated historic areas in the world.
 This means that there are lots of things to do in Valletta, whether you’re an architecture aficionado, military-history buff or passionate wanderer eager to see a city reawakening from a long slumber.

-As a solo traveler on that long weekend, I loved exploring Valletta’s streets and their characteristic golden-limestone buildings, radiant wooden balconies, and vintage storefronts.
-Therefore in 2015, Shawn and I were elated to have that impressive architecture, history, and culture just outside our doorstep for an entire year.
+As a solo traveler on a four-day adventure, I loved exploring Valletta’s streets and their characteristic golden-limestone buildings, radiant wooden balconies, and vintage storefronts.
+Fast-forward a decade and Shawn and I were elated to have that impressive architecture, history, and culture just outside our doorstep for an entire year.

 The Knights of Malta (also known as the Knights of the Order of St. John, or the Knights Hospitaller) started building Valletta in 1566, following the Great Siege of 1565.
 After this legendary fight against the Ottoman Turks, the Knights wanted to construct a fortified stronghold to protect against future attacks.

 A Pope sent Italian architect Francesco Laparelli to Malta to oversee Valletta’s construction.
 Laparelli, who had once been Michelangelo’s assistant, designed Valletta in a grid-pattern fashion.
 Massive bastions, moats, and narrow streets were created, all with the intent of making the new city of Valletta easier to defend.
 An added advantage of the city’s grid pattern was that Valletta’s high walls helped shade streets on sizzling summer days, while ushering in refreshing sea breezes.
 Having lived on one of the city’s streets for a year, I can attest that this is still a good form of natural air conditioning.